amalagaura/camunda-workflow/README.md

 ```bash
 rails generate camunda:spring_boot
 ```
 Creates a skeleton Java Spring Boot app, which also contains the minimal files to run unit tests on a BPMN file.
-This can be used to start a Camunda instance with a REST api.
-This can also be deployed to PCF by generating a Spring Boot jar and pushing it.
+The Spring boot app can be used to start a Camunda instance with a REST api and also be deployed to PCF by generating a Spring Boot jar and pushing it.

  ### BPMN ActiveJob install
 ```bash
 rails generate camunda:install
 ```
 Creates `app/jobs/camunda_job.rb`.
-A class which inherits from ApplicationJob and includes `ExternalTaskJob`.
+A class that inherits from ApplicationJob and includes `ExternalTaskJob`.
 It can be changed to include  `Sidekiq::Worker` instead.

 All of the BPMN worker classes will inherit from this class